tomjoht/tomjoht.github.io/_posts/2020/7/2020-07-26-reflecting-seven-years-later-about-layoff-evaluting-survey-data.md

 Further, virtually attending meetings lets you more easily tune out those meetings where the signal-to-noise ratio is low (e.g., some engineering standups where engineers prattle on about issues that seem irrelevant).
 Perhaps give the meeting your partial attention to avoid those situations where you feel like you're wasting your time.

 Attending meetings, ramping up on products, tracking down and interviewing engineers, and integrating yourself and energy into projects takes time.
 This is likely challenging if you have many projects.
 I still don't know how to reduce project loads.
 It's difficult to tell teams "no." (Saying no can create more work than actually creating the documentation itself, I've found.)
-My experimental strategy is to adjust my level of effort with the team (choosing between playing a role as an author, editor, or publisher in varying degrees based on whether the project is a strategic priority).
+My experimental strategy is to adjust my level of effort with the team, choosing between playing a role as an author, editor, or publisher in varying degrees based on whether the project is a strategic priority.
+The problem is that if I just play a role as an editor/publisher, I want to avoid the assumption that I was also the author, especially if the content is sub-standard.

-There are a lot of comments about executive sponsorship being essential.
-While I agree, I also think that executive sponsorship is a result of other factors.
-If your docs have high quality, executive sponsors will likely follow.
-For example, suppose business development teams are able to secure important business deals through documentation.
+There are a lot of survey responses about executive sponsorship being essential.
+While I agree, I also think that executive sponsorship is a *result* of other factors.
+If your docs have high quality, executive sponsorship will likely follow.
+For example, suppose business development teams are able to secure important business deals because the documentation looks so compelling.
 You'll have earned a champion at the senior level.

 I'm not sure that senior leaders harbor prejudices for or against docs regardless of the doc quality, though maybe it's true.
 Maybe they've built up years of experiences with docs and will see them as unimportant and of little value no matter how outstanding of a job you do.
 I'm inclined to think that with enough good customer feedback and internal stakeholder support, a senior champion at the C-suite level can be cultivated (eventually).
+The problem is how to communicate upwards to influence the C-suite, since they're usually in larger business conversations and not in the weeds of documentation.

 ## Revisiting the Takeaways